LordSnoosh/SEIR2222/projects/project-1/project-1-requirements.md

 Everyone will get a chance to **be creative**, and work through some really **tough programming challenges**.
 You got your feet wet with Tic-Tac-Toe, and we built a game during class - now it's time to step it up a notch.

 **You will be working individually for this project**.
-However, your instructors and instructor assistants will be guiding you along with up to ten 15-minute one-on-one sessions.
+However, your instructors and instructor assistants will be available for support via the support channel in Slack.
+Please be sure to provide the details of the issue you are having - screenshots and relevant code are very helpful.

 As a reminder, GA has a zero plagiarism policy - your project's code **must be substantially yours**. **Do not copy code from similar projects or other sources**.
 However, using  lines of code from  StackOverflow to accomplish general techniques/algorithms is okay - an example would be using StackOverflow as a source for code that replaces a character at a certain position in a string.